-Antioxidant Activities by DPPH Method (Shekhar &Anju, 2014)
+Antioxidant Activities by DPPH Method (Shekhar & Anju, 2014)

 DPPH (1,1-diphenyl-2-picrylhydrazyl) is dissolved in methanol at a concentration of 0.15 mM.
-Anamount of 2 ml of sample solution was added to 2 mlof DPPH solution.
-The blend solution was incubated in the dark conditions and room temperature for 30 minutes.
-Spectrophotometer used to measured reduction in absorbance at a wavelength of 517 nm.
+An amount of 2 ml of sample solution was added to 2 ml of DPPH solution.
+The mixture was incubated at room temperature is dark conditions for 30 minutes.
+Reduction in absorbance was measured using a spectrophotometer at a wavelength of 517 nm.
 The control solution is made from 2 ml of methanol p.a and 2 ml of DPPH solution.
-DPPH free radical percentage declarated by percentage inhibition (Naufalin & Herastuti, 2016).
-The percentage of DPPH radical capture during incubation is calculated by thefollowing equation: Radical capture % = Abs control-Abs sample)/Abs control × 100
+Percentage of DPPH free radical capture expressed by properties inhibition (Naufalin & Herastuti, 2016).
+The percentage of DPPH radical capture during incubation is calculated by the following equation: Radical capture % = Abs control-Abs sample)/Abs control × 100